Pelosi to step down from U.S. House leadership, remain in Congress | Politics

 Pelosi to step down from U.S. House leadership, remain in Congress

-"A new day is dawning on the horizon," Pelosi added.
+Pelosi also noted the increase in women and minority lawmakers since she joined the House in 1987.
 Republicans on Wednesday were projected to win control of the House following last week's congressional elections, giving them a narrow majority in the chamber that will enable them to impede Democratic President Joe Biden's legislative agenda.

+Jeffries, of New York, would be the first Black lawmaker to lead one of the major parties' caucuses in Congress.
+The current No. 2 House Democrat, Majority Leader Steny Hoyer, endorsed Jeffries for the party's leadership post and said he also would not seek a leadership job in the next Congress.
+In a statement, President Joe Biden called Pelosi "the most consequential speaker of the House of Representatives in our history."

-Pelosi received cheers from her fellow Democrats as she took her place in the House chamber to make the announcement and throughout her remarks.
-She called the House chamber "sacred ground" and the "heart of American democracy."
-She recalled visiting the Capitol for the first time as a child when her father was sworn in as a House member.
-She said that the chamber represented "the people's house" and had done "the people's work."
+Pelosi received cheers from her fellow Democrats as she took her place in the chamber to make the announcement and throughout her remarks.
+Calling the House chamber "sacred ground," Pelosi recalled visiting the Capitol for the first time as a child when her father was sworn in as a House member.
+She recounted working with three American presidents - Republican George W. Bush and Democrats Barack Obama and Biden - but did not mention Republican President Donald Trump, who was impeached twice by the House under her leadership.
+But she alluded to the Jan.
+6, 2021 attack on the Capitol by Trump's supporters.

-"American democracy is majestic but it is fragile.
+"American democracy is majestic, but it is fragile.
 Many of us here have witnessed our fragility firsthand, tragically in this chamber.
-And so democracy must be forever defended from forces that wish it harm," Pelosi said, alluding to the attack on the Capitol last year by former President Donald Trump's supporters.
-"We the people - one country, one destiny," Pelosi added.
+And so democracy must be forever defended from forces that wish it harm," Pelosi said.
+Pelosi also noted the increase in women and minority lawmakers since she joined the House in 1987.

-Pelosi also noted the increase in the number of women serving in the House since she first joined it.
-She thanked her family and staff.
-"A new day is dawning on the horizon," Pelosi added.

 Republicans on Wednesday were projected to win control of the House following last week's congressional elections, giving them a narrow majority in the chamber that will enable them to impede Democratic President Joe Biden's legislative agenda.
 Democrats retained control of the Senate.
-Pelosi has played a central role in getting Democratic President Joe Biden's legislative agenda through Congress, as she did previously for Democratic President Barack Obama.
+Pelosi has played a central role in getting Democratic Biden's legislative agenda through Congress, as she did previously for Obama.
 She helped pass Obama's signature 2010 healthcare law as well as major expansions of infrastructure and climate spending under Biden.
-She also presided over the House when it twice impeached Trump and has been a regular target of criticism from U.S. conservatives.
+She has been a regular target of criticism from U.S. conservatives.

 House Democrats are set to vote on their leaders on Nov.
 30. On Wednesday, House Republicans offered initial support for Kevin McCarthy to serve as speaker when the next Congress is sworn in on Jan.
 3.